oj-lewis/lazerpay-go/READEME.md

 - Contact on twitter [@the_ojlewis](https://twitter.com/the_ojlewis)

 ## Contribution
-Contributions are welcome if there is an issue you can a new issue or create a pull request
+Contributions are welcome if there is any bug🐛, you can a new issue or create a pull request